Fiction and

 How,

-analytic sphere define the concept of reality in their deliberations on
+concept of reality in their deliberations on the relationship between

-relationship between fiction and reality?
-I
+fiction and reality?
+I regret to

-regret to say that in my reading of the relevant
+say that in my

-material I find very
+reading of the relevant material I find very little attempt to define

-little attempt to define the concept at all.
-One
+the concept at all.
+One encounters

-such as ‘the actual world’, ‘the rest of the world in which [aesthetics
+‘the rest of the world in which [aesthetics objects] exist’ (that

-odd phrase, ‘the great world’.
-But
+‘the great world’.
+But obviously

 ‘reality’ do in the first place.
 Certainly,